National naloxone programme Scotland - Quarterly monitoring bulletin

-This release by Public Health Scotland presents information on the number of take-home naloxone kits issued by the National Naloxone Programme (NNP) in Scotland.
-Figures are presented separately for kits issued from community outlets, kits issued in prisons at the point of liberation, kits dispensed via community prescription, and kits issued by Scottish Ambulance Service.
+This release by Public Health Scotland (PHS) presents information on the number of take-home naloxone kits issued by the National Naloxone Programme (NNP) in Scotland.
+Figures are presented separately for kits issued from community outlets, kits issued in prisons at the point of liberation, kits dispensed via community prescription, and kits issued by Scottish Ambulance Service (SAS).

 Accidental overdose is a common cause of death among users of heroin, morphine and similar drugs, which are referred to as opioids.
 Naloxone is a drug which reverses the effects of a potentially fatal overdose with these drugs.

-- Community THN supplies included 2,989 kits issued by non-drug treatment services.
-Ninety two per cent (2,743) of these were supplied by Scottish Families Affected by Alcohol & Drugs (SFAD).
+- Community THN supplies included 1,579 kits issued by non-drug treatment services.
+Of these, 84% (1,329) were supplied by Scottish Families Affected by Alcohol & Drugs (SFAD).

-The overall aim of Scotland’s National Naloxone Programme is to prevent fatal opioid overdoses.
+The overall aim of Scotland’s NNP is to prevent fatal opioid overdoses.
 Administration of naloxone provides time for emergency services to arrive and for further treatment to be given.
 Following suitable training, THN kits are issued to people at risk of opioid overdose, their friends and family and service workers in order to help prevent overdose deaths.
-For more information on the background of the NNP, see Appendix 1 in the National Naloxone Programme Scotland Annual Report.
+For more information on the background of the NNP and for a definition of 'reach', see Appendix 1 in the National Naloxone Programme Scotland Official Statistics report.

 If you have an enquiry relating to this publication, please contact firstname.lastname@example.org.